Welcome to Canggu's cooler, quieter neighbourhood. These are my top recommendations if you're making a stop in Pererenan.

 The cafe is also just minutes away from Pererenan Beach, so if you’re taking a midday break from surfing, drop by for a light lunch, cool down with a plant-based smoothie, then get back to the beach in time for the next wave.

-Best for: Indian dosas, buzzing vibes and fab juices
+Best for: Indian dosas, buzzing vibes and fab juices.

-Address: Jl Pantai Pererenan No. 150, Pererenan
+Address: Jl Pantai Pererenan No. 150, Pererenan.

-Opening Hours: Daily from 9am
+Opening Hours: Daily, 9am – 10pm.

-The Best Restaurants in Pererenan
+The Best Restaurants in Pererenan for Dinner

-Address: Jl Pantai Pererenan No. 84, Pererenan
+Address: Jl Pantai Pererenan No. 133, Pererenan.

-Opening Hours: Daily from 12pm
+Opening Hours: Daily, from 12pm.

 2. Origen